 - Using a rubber spatula, gently fold the egg white mixture into the egg yolk mixture.
 Fold until thoroughly combined.
 Go slow so you don’t deflate the egg whites.

-- Bake for 28 to 30 minutes, or until golden brown on top.
+- Bake for 28 to 30 minutes or until golden brown on top.

-- Remove to a wire rack to cool completely.
+- Cool for 5 minutes on the baking sheets.
+Remove to a wire rack to cool completely.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.